 Advantages of Stock Investing over Entrepreneurship

-- Low capital requirement: You can start Stock Investing even with a few thousand rupees, which might not be possible in case of entrepreneurship.
+- Low capital requirement: You can start Stock Investing even with a few thousand rupees, which might not be possible in the case of entrepreneurship.
 Entrepreneurship would require you to invest at least a few lakh rupees at the start to have initial setup for starting business operations.

 - Diversification in many businesses: In Stock Investing, you can invest/own as many business ideas/companies as you are comfortable.
-It reduces the risk for losing your invested capital because the probability of all the businesses/companies failing together is low.
+It reduces the risk of losing your invested capital because the probability of all the businesses/companies failing together is low.
 However, this is not possible in entrepreneurship where usually one works for a single business idea at a time.
 In entrepreneurship, your fortunes are tied up with success or failure of a single idea/venture, which increases the risk significantly.

 - Easy to rectify the mistakes: If unfortunately, you chose a wrong business idea, Stock Investing provides easy opportunities to rectify the mistakes.
 You can simply sell the stocks of that company/business idea and look for other opportunities.
 In entrepreneurship, rectifying wrong business selection is very difficult.
 Usually, an entrepreneur would have already invested most of her capital and some debt from family and friends, in her company.
 The decision to change business might mean losing most of that capital and starting afresh, which is more difficult than investing in a new company while doing Stock Investing.

 - Always ready buyers at independently determined prices: In Stock Investing, whenever you decide to get out of any business/company, you can sell your shares in the stock exchange at the current market price of that company.
-Current market price is determined by independent buyers and sellers and is continuously updated by stock exchange.
+The current market price is determined by independent buyers and sellers and is continuously updated by the stock exchange.
 However, if an entrepreneur decides to sell the company or its assets, she may not get a good price.
 In fact, the entire investment of an entrepreneur might sell for almost nothing, if she is not able to find a buyer for the assets/machines of her company within a reasonable time.

 - You can continue your daytime job: This is the best part.
 In Stock Investing, you can continue to chase your dreams while continuing the daytime job.
 Your family need not see the hard times because of your aspirations to own a business.
-Whereas in entrepreneurship, very often you need to resign from your existing job to give full time focus to the business.
+Whereas in entrepreneurship, very often you need to resign from your existing job to give full-time focus to the business.
 This requires you to let go of your current salary income in expectations of future gains, which may or may not come.

 Until now, we have seen that Stock Investing is similar to entrepreneurship and the reasons for my belief that Stock Investing is better than entrepreneurship.
 However, there are many differences between Stock Investing and entrepreneurship, which make people very passionate about entrepreneurship and choose it over Stocks Investing: